 To achieve crisp skin on our Roasted Cornish Game Hens, we rub the birds with baking powder and salt, air-dry them, and poke holes in the skin to allow fat to drain away.
 We then roast them on a hot baking sheet to jump-start the cooking before broiling them for great browning.
 Our Pan-Steamed Kale with Raisins and Almonds starts by cooking the greens in a small amount of chicken broth.
 Once the kale is just tender, we remove the lid and allow excess liquid to evaporate, then briefly sauté the greens with a few flavorings that accent but don’t overpower its earthiness.

-Dinner 2: Sesame-Crusted Salmon and Quinoa Pilaf
+Dinner 2: Sesame-Crusted Salmon with Quinoa Pilaf

 For Sesame-Crusted Salmon with Lemon and Ginger, we brine the fillets to ensure that each piece is well seasoned and remains moist after cooking.
-We also brine and toast the sesame to bring out their flavor.
+We also brine and toast the sesame seeds to bring out their flavor.
 Finally, we use tahini paste combined with citrus juice to glue the sesame seeds to the fillets.
 To develop nuttiness in our Quinoa Pilaf with Shiitakes, Edamame, and Ginger, we toast the grains in a dry skillet before adding liquid.
 We then season the pilaf with boldly flavored ingredients such as scallions, mirin, and ginger.

 Dinner 3: Italian Sausage with Grapes and Creamy Polenta